collocations.org

 She seems to have lost the capacity to enjoy herself.

-This maths is beyond the capacity of most school children.
+These questions are beyond the capacity of most students.

 The mountain walk is well within the capacity of most fit people.